TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Note test mode is unimplemented for multiplayer

 - Investigate a desync when switching legacy maps
+    - might be due to clean_state = in.scene.world
+        - change to advanced_cosm
     - Does it happen in the previous commit?
     - Also maybe it won't matter once we use new format